The Go-Go's: Reunions and lawsuit (1990–1999)

-God Bless the Go-Go's (2000–2009)
+God Bless The Go-Go's (2000–2009)

 The band in Austin, Texas, 2008.
 L to R: Belinda Carlisle, Gina Schock, and Kathy Valentine.
 Off frame: Jane Wiedlin and Charlotte Caffey.

 In 2001, the band (still with the "classic" lineup) released an album of new material, God Bless the Go-Go's.
-Green Day's lead singer Billie Joe Armstrong co-wrote the only released single, "Unforgiven", which peaked at No. 22 on Billboard's Adult Top 40 chart.
+Green Day's lead singer Billie Joe Armstrong co-wrote the only released single, "Unforgiven", which peaked at number 22 on Billboard's Adult Top 40 chart.
 The album was well received by critics and peaked at number 57 in the Billboard 200 chart.
 The band also released a DVD of their reunion concert in Central Park.

-Also in 2001, the Go-Go's, along with artists Elton John, Billy Joel, David Crosby and Paul Simon, performed at the concert "An All-Star Tribute to Brian Wilson" at Radio City Music Hall, hosted by the TNT network.
+Also in 2001, The Go-Go's, along with artists Elton John, Billy Joel, David Crosby and Paul Simon, performed at the concert "An All-Star Tribute to Brian Wilson" at Radio City Music Hall, hosted by the TNT network.

-In 2002 the Go-Go's recorded the theme song for the WB comedy series "Do Over".
+In 2002 The Go-Go's recorded the theme song for the WB comedy series "Do Over".
 Written by Charlotte Caffey, Kathy Valentine, and Jane Wiedlin, the track was recorded in Los Angeles for the show, which premiered on Sept.
 19 on the network.

 In 2004 the band hosted a concert in Costa Mesa together with The Motels.